-The Lee Academy Upper School is an accelerated and advanced program for college bound students of outstanding academic and/or artistic ability.
-Small class size and teachers with subject area degrees contribute to the successful completion of a rigorous college preparatory program.
-Classes are taught on the honors level involving frequent discussion, extensive reading, analytic writing, scientific methodology and in-depth exploration as appropriate to the subject area.
+The Lee Academy Upper School is an accelerated and advanced program for college-bound students of high potential.
+Small class sizes and teachers with subject area degrees contribute to the successful completion of a challenging program that encourages students to think for themselves.
+Classes are taught on the honors level involving frequent discussion, extensive reading, analytic writing, scientific methodology, and in-depth exploration as appropriate to the subject area.
 Advanced honors courses are offered to juniors and seniors based upon availability and faculty approval.

-Lee Academy participates in a dual enrollment program with local colleges.
-Juniors and seniors are encouraged to explore areas of personal interest in a college setting.
-In the past several years, Lee students have successfully completed courses such as Calculus I, II, and III, Anatomy and Physiology, Chemistry II, Bio Systems, Punic Wars, Art History, Physics, and Chemistry.
-Successfully completed college courses are awarded advanced honors status.
+Lee Academy participates in a dual enrollment program with local universities and colleges.
+Well-qualified sophomores, juniors, and seniors are encouraged to explore areas of personal interest in a college setting.
+In the past several years, Lee students have successfully completed courses such as Calculus, Anatomy and Physiology, Chemistry Lab, Bio Systems, Psychology, Sociology, and Art History.
+Successfully completed courses are awarded a full credit.

 Minimum Requirements for Graduation